 Data: Detailed census data, premium rates, claim experience, and summary plan descriptions for OPEB were provided by the State.
-Actuarial Cost Method: Entry Age, Level Percentage of Pay.
+Active participants hired after January 1, 2021, were excluded based on "Membership Begin Date" provided in the data file Actuarial Cost Method: Entry Age, Level Percentage of Pay.
 Decrements are assumed to occur mid-year.
 Asset Valuation Method: Market Value Basis for Demographic Assumptions: The demographic assumptions are based on a study performed by Cavanaugh Macdonald for the period ending December 31, 2019.
 The study was presented to the Board of Trustees for the Teachers' and State Employees' Retirement System (TSERS) of North Carolina in December 2020 and was approved for use.
 Participants in the Consolidated Judicial Retirement System, the Legislative Retirement System, the University Employees' Optional Retirement Program, and eligible local governments are valued using the General Employees' assumptions.
 All demographic assumptions were prescribed by the OPEB Valuation Committee to be consistent with the TSERS pension valuation.
-Census Valuation Date: December 31, 2020.
+Census Valuation Date: December 31, 2021.
 Employees that become participants after the valuation date are excluded.
 Participating employers for sake of the valuation are determined at the beginning of the fiscal year (i.e., included in the total OPEB liability).
 Allocations to employers are determined based on whether the employer has made contributions during the fiscal year and prior to the valuation date.
-Measurement Date: Liabilities were rolled forward to June 30, 2021.
+Measurement Date: Liabilities were rolled forward to June 30, 2022.
 The Entry Age Actuarial Accrued Liability was adjusted from the Valuation Date to the Measurement Date using compound interest adjustments to half the service cost, half the interest cost, and half the expected benefit payments.
 Financial data was collected as of the Measurement Date Allocations to Employers: Pro rata allocation of the NOL based on the Present Value of Future Salaries for employers that made contributions to the Trust during the fiscal year.
-Discount Rate: 2.16%.
-The discount rate is based on the Bond Buyer 20-year GO index as of June 30, 2021.
+Discount Rate: 3.54%.
+The discount rate is based on the Bond Buyer 20-year GO index as of June 30, 2022.
 The Plan is funded essentially on a "pay-as-you-go" basis, and any prefunding that results from employer and retiree contributions in excess of benefit payments is not material.
-The additional contribution of \$187.0 million in FY 2021 was not assumed to recur.
+The additional contribution of \$180.5 million in FY 2022 was not assumed to recur.
 As such, a blended discount rate is not applicable.
 Salary increases based on service: Teachers: 7.30% grading down to 3.25% Law Enforcement Officers: 8.05% grading down to 3.25% General Employees: 6.25% grading down to 3.25% Other Education Employees: 7.50% grading down to 3.25% Payroll Increases: 3.25%.
 Investment Return: 6.50%.
 This rate is provided by the State and the Building Blocks table used for GASB disclosures is provided by the Investment Management Division of the Department of the State Treasurer.